 IMPORTANT - When Plume is set in Router Only Mode, your hardwired pod acts as a router and DHCP server.
 Multiple DHCP servers on the same network will cause duplicate IP assignments, leading to network instability and other issues.

 Follow these steps to switch Plume back to Auto (Bridge), if the networking mode was set to Router Only.

 - Open the main menu by tapping the Ξ button on the bottom-left of the App home screen.

-- While on the WiFi page, tap Advanced WiFi Setting at the bottom of the page"
+- While on the WiFi page, tap Advanced WiFi Settings at the bottom of the page

 - Networking Mode will display Plume's current mode, tap here to change.